An encounter with the breast-cancer industry...

 That evening, a television promo for the evening news promised news about inflammatory breast cancer, a little-known breast cancer that hurts.
 I didn’t wait for the 11 o’clock news but immediately was online tracking this alarming idea.
 All the information was bad.
 Unlike other breast cancers, the survival rate was practically nil.

-John drove me to the first clinic appointment--a place I reacted badly to.
+John drove me to the first clinic appointment–a place I reacted badly to.
+It was a factory production line.
+All procedures; not human interaction.
 When I insisted on changing clinics, Sue Keblusek, a breast cancer survivor herself, was a great driver/companion/tutor, knowing as she does so much about the system.
 At the breast center I’d chosen, the ultrasound gear showed two oddities in the right breast.
 I had a consult with a specialist and was scheduled for needle biopsies of the mystery spots.

 That’s when I went wide, sure that I wanted even more good women encircling me.
 Hence the first All Points Bulletin.
 (I soon got less chauvinistic, including good men friends as well.)